Ficoba/Python_CliMenu/README.md

 print(mainMenu.getSelectedIndex())
 ```

-### Example 3 - Simple menu with auto. commit (no confirmation).
-But without confirmation
+### Example 3 - Simple menu with no confirmation But without confirmation
 It works similarly to unique choice if select a specific entry.

 But we can choose all options.